basic-1/basic-1/docs/reference.md

 ## Identifiers

-Identifier is a program element representing function or variable.
-Identifier name must start from a Latin letter, can consist of Lating letters and digits, can end with a type specifier and must not be longer than 31 character.
-Type specifier character is mandatory for names of identifiers representing string variables or functions returing string values.
+Identifier is a text string representing function or variable.
+Identifier must start from a Latin letter, can consist of Lating letters and digits, can end with a type specifier and must not be longer than 31 character.
+Type specifier character is mandatory for identifiers representing string variables or functions returing string values.
 String type specifier is `$` character.
 Numeric type specifiers are optional.
-Identifier names are case-insensitive so identifiers `var1`, `Var1` and `VAR1` all refer to the same function or variable.
+Identifier are case-insensitive so identifiers `var1`, `Var1` and `VAR1` all refer to the same function or variable.

 **Examples of identifiers:**
 `a` - can be a numeric variable name or a function returning numeric value
 `s$`, `s1$`, `text$` - string variables or functions names

 ## Variables

+Variable is a named program object used for storing values.
+In BASIC program variables are represented with identifiers.
+Every variable has data type which determines the values that the variable can contain.
+BASIC1 data types are described below (see **Data types** chapter).
+There are two types of variables supported by BASIC1 interpreter: simple variables and subscripted variables.
+A simple variable can contain a single value only and a subscripted variable can contain multiple values, each identified with subscript(-s).
+Subscripted variables are often called arrays.
+BASIC1 interpreter supports one- and two-dimensional arrays.
+Interpreter creates a variable when it meets it in the program for the first time.
+Right after creation a variable gets a value choosen as default value for its data type: zero for numeric data types and empty string for textual one.
+Simple and subscripted variables can be created explicitly using `DIM` statement.
+Subscripted variables created implicitly get minimum subscript value equal to 0 and maximum subscript value equal to 10.
+Minimum subscript value can be changed with `OPTION BASE` statement. **limits.md** document lists data type, subscript and other interpreter limitations.

+**Examples:**
+`A = 10` 'here `A` is a numeric variable
+`SV(1) = 10` '`SV` is a numeric subscripted variable (numeric array)
+`SV2(10, 10) = 100` '`SV2` is a numeric two-dimensional subscripted variable
+`S$ = "a string of text"` '`S$` is a simple string variable

 ## Data types